zcash/zcash/README.md

 Zcash is an implementation of the "zerocash" protocol.
-Based on Bitcoin's code, it intends to offer a far higher standard of privacy and anonymity through a sophisticiated zero-knowledge proving scheme which perserves confidentiality of transaction metadata.
+Based on Bitcoin's code, it intends to offer a far higher standard of privacy and anonymity through a sophisticiated zero-knowledge proving scheme which preserves confidentiality of transaction metadata.

 **Zcash is unfinished and highly experimental.** Use at your own risk.